Sucheta Kadethankar: Profession

-Sucheta is currently teaching Yoga and runs a fitness and activity centre - Koham Fit in Navsahyadri Pune.
-She believes in fitness as a whole that combines muscles, breath, and more importantly mind!
-At Koham Fit, she trains people in a one-to-one as well as small group and large group set ups combining the principles of Yoga and Pilates.
+Sucheta has a Masters degree (MA) in Yogashastra and is also expert in Sanskrit.
+She runs her Yoga teaching institute Koham Fit's Koham Yoga Shala which is based in Pune.
+Her Online and Offline Yoga classes along with a team of great teachers who are also trained through her Yoga Teacher Training Courses are known for authentic teaching.
+She conducts Online sessions for studying Indian scriptures like Patanjala Yoga Darshana, Tattvabodha, in addition to Vedic Chanting.
+She is known for and prefers to have long-term association with her Yoga students.
+Most of her programs like Parivartana and an upcoming program of Brahma Muhurta Sadhana are year-long programs.

 Biography

 Sucheta holds a post graduate degree in history from the Fergusson College in Pune.
+She also holds Masters in Yogashastra.
 She was initially a journalist.
 She then became an IT professional, employed as a Lead Information Developer in Symantec.
 Her passionate hobby, as an amateur sports person, is adventure sports involving trekking in mountains, cycling, river crossing and desert walk.
 She has participated in trekking to the Mount Everest Base Camp in 2008 and then several Himalayan treks and expeditions.
 She has done a very large number of treks in the Sahyadri Mountains.